dmulholl/shortcodes/readme.md

         print('hello, world')
     [% endcode %]

-If we create a `Parser` object and run the input above through its `.parse()` method it will give us back the following output:
+If we create a `Parser` object and run the input above through its `parse()` method it will give us back the following output:

     <pre class="python">
     def hello_world():